wyphan/spack/lib/spack/docs/build_systems/qmakepackage.rst

 the installation directory, so you may have to set environment variables or edit ``*.pro`` files to get things working properly.

+QMake packages will depend on the virtual ``qmake`` package which is provided by multiple versions of Qt: ``qt`` provides Qt up to Qt5, and ``qt-base`` provides Qt from version Qt6 onwards.
+This split was motivated by the desire to split the single Qt package into its components to allow for more fine-grained installation.
+To depend on a specific version, refer to the documentation on :ref:`virtual-dependencies`.

 ^^^^^^
 Phases
 ^^^^^^